 Produces rich harvestable compost for your garden and the sourrounding soil, plus tumblers produce liquid fertiliser.See benefits

-Hungry worms break down food scraps into solid and liquid nutrients in compact multi-tray and larger single tray farms.
+Hungry worms break down food scraps into solid and liquid nutrients in traditional multi-tray and new below ground farms.

-- Processes medium amounts of food scraps, primarily fruit and vegetables.
+- Processes small to medium amounts of food scraps, primarily fruit and vegetables.